Web client configuration

 Web clients are often websites or portals that run on a server and use OAuth for authentication.
+They may also be used for standalone applications installed on end user computers if they require OAuth authorization.
 They need to be configured via the admin console.
 This section describes the steps related to configuration of these web clients.

 In order to create a new web client, Go to the

 Configuration tab of the administration console and click the

 Web Clients tab.

 On the overview that is shown you can see all the existing web clients.

 Web clients are meant for web servers or fat clients.
 In this case you or a trusted party is managing the hardware on which this web client runs.
 We also reference these as static OAuth clients.

 To add a new web client, click on the add button.
 The following form will appear: